Disney World mistakes and how to avoid them

 Lesson – make dinner reservations as soon as you arrive.
 Or, if possible, before you arrive at the hotel.
 The same thing applies for restaurants inside the Disney theme parks.

 Above is the Gran Destino Tower at Disney’s Coronado Springs Resort.
+Read about our experience at this hotel.

 6. Not purchasing the free re-fill cups at Disney hotel